usianej/utiva_labs/lab01.md

   The .yml file will be used by github actions

-> dotnet --version
+> Get the version of your dotnet application and add it to your .yml file

-this is used to check the specific version
+    dotnet --version

 ---